Configure Agents

 You can also check agent status from the CLI:

-ias worker statusTroubleshooting
+ias statusTroubleshooting

 If your agent is not showing as online in the Console, check these common issues: